 Ananthamurthy portrays a society full of superstitions and a total lack of compassion that is on the verge of collapse.

 “Not a human soul there felt a pang at Naranappa’s death, not even the women and children.
 Still in everyone’s heart an obscure fear, an unclean anxiety.
 Alive, Naranappa was an enemy; dead, a preventer of meals; as a corpse, a problem, a nuisance.”

-Praneshacharya has never had an intercourse with a woman in all his life.
-His wife is an invalid and ill person and he has dedicated his life to tend to her.
+Praneshacharya has never had intercourse with a woman in all his life.
+His wife is an invalid and ill person and he has dedicated his life to tending to her.
 However, there are no unselfish good deeds!
-He deliberately married her considering his sexless marriage as a penance and sacrifice to attain moksha.
+He deliberately married her considering his sexless marriage as penance and sacrifice to attain moksha.

 Ananthamurthy does not shy away from his criticism of the Brahmin way of life.
 The stubborn foolishness to follow sacred laws causes Naranappa’s body to rot.
-The horrible stench invites rats and vultures making the agrahara unbearable for living.
+The horrible stench invites rats and vultures making the agrahara unbearable for living in.

 The community places ritual over basic human rights: a decent funeral for a dead man.
 The most interesting character of the book is Naranappa – The anti-Brahmin standing against the most-Brahmin Praneshacharya and Brahmanism itself.

-The depiction of women and lower caste is a sad tale of its own.
+The depiction of women and lower castes is a sad tale of its own.
 The lower caste women are mere objects of desire to upper caste men.